pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 * copy constructor
 * copy assignment operator

-In particular, if the destructor is nonempty then we should define the copy constructor and the copy assignment operator.
+In particular, if the destructor is non empty then we should define the copy constructor and the copy assignment operator.

 So for our previous class `A`, we would do the following: